CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 }
 ```

 For side tracks, the required property is `"videos"`, which is a plain video sequence array.
-In this case, a path like notation should be used as to clarify if the slug being added for each video is a lesson, challenge or guest tutorial:
+In this case, a path like notation should be used as to clarify if the slug being added for each video is a lesson, journey or guest tutorial:

 ```json
 {